Craig McLaughlin

 How to Practice for the Course

 When going to the driving range/practice facility and you take a look around.
 What is the most commonly used golf club?
-That’s right…you guessed it…The Driver!
-It is the longest club in the bag…It hits the ball far…it makes that great smash sound when you hit the ball…and best of all, the golf ball is teed up!
-Of course, when we play it is important to hit the tee shot well.
-However, there are several parts of the game that […]
+That’s right…you guessed it…The Driver! […]